GENERAL

 Fly from Kansai to Haneda Airport and transfer to Takeshiba Port for the Izu Islands

-The total cost of traveling from the Kansai area to each island can range from a minimum of 25,500 yen to 40,000 yen, including the cost of a one-way flight, a one-way monorail ride, and a round-trip boat ride.
+The total cost of traveling from the Kansai area to each island can range from approximately 37,000 yen~, including the cost of a one-way flight, a one-way monorail ride, and a round-trip ferry ride.

 Upon arriving at Haneda Airport, take the Tokyo Monorail to Hamamatsucho Station.
 Alight at the station and proceed on foot to Takeshiba Port; it's approximately a 10-minute walk.
-From Takeshiba Port, board a ferry that directly connects to each island.
-The fee is 492 yen for one way.
+The fee is 519 yen for one way.

 Fly from Kansai to Hachijojima airport via Haneda airport

-If you fly from Kansai International Airport (KIX) to Hachijojima Airport (HAC) via Haneda Airport (HND), the round-trip cost is approximately 56,000 yen to 67,000 yen, depending on the airline and time of year.
+If you fly from Kansai International Airport (KIX) to Hachijojima Airport (HAC) via Haneda Airport (HND), the round-trip cost is approximately 70,000 yen, depending on the airline and time of year.

 Let's travel to the Izu Islands whilst enjoying sightseeing from Tokyo and Atami!